 Working with Chris has proven to be very rewarding.
 We were able to start with data generated by basic virology assays, build a mechanistic framework to explain that data and then use mathematical modelling to test that framework and make new predictions.
 I won't provide great detail in this post (you can read it for yourself), however, I can start to answer some of the questions posed by my younger self: HCV entry is extremely inefficient, of the virus particles that manage to attach to the cell surface only ~25% make it past the early stages of virus entry, of these, only ~5% make it to productive infection.
 This discovery may explain the, so-called, 'bottleneck' in HCV transmission between people; sequencing data indicates that only a 1-4 particles are responsible for establishing new infections.

 On another matter, the molecular events of HCV entry are targeted by potent neutralising antibodies.
-We are hoping that our mechanistic model will help us to better understand how HCV evades these antibodies, and how we may be able to design a vaccine to prevent virus entry.
+We are hoping that our mechanistic model will help us to better understand how HCV evades these antibodies.

 We recently contributed to a Wellcome Open Research article describing a new panel of monoclonal antibodies against the tetraspanin CD81.
 This was in collaboration with my PhD supervisor Prof. Jane McKeating (who first got me hooked on virus entry).